tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/LessonPlan.md

 In this activity, students break off into new pairs and repeat the procedures outlined in activities 4–6 for the remainder of the class.

-* Instructors should allow 2 minutes for students to find new partners so that each individual works with a new classmate.
+* Instructors should allow two minutes for students to find new partners so that each person can work with a new classmate.
 This can be as simple as one partner shifting seats to the left, and one shifting seats to the right.

-* Repeat the procedure outlined in activities 4 through 6 for the remainder of class.
+* Repeat the procedure outlined in activities 4–6 for the remainder of class.

-* If the final interview round is expected to run past the end of class, instructors have two choices to account for timing constraints:
+* If the final interview round is expected to run past the allotted class time, instructors have two choices to account for timing constraints:

   1. Adjust the time allocations for the final round of interviews to fit within the remainder of class.
 For example, two 15-minute sessions for each student in their respective pairs.